 Online safety, extremism, and the role of parents

-Sara Khan, Director and Co-Founder of Inspire (a counter extremism and women’s rights organisation) discusses some of the most important topics related to radicalisation and extremism in these videos.
+Sara Khan, Director and Co-Founder of Inspire (a counter extremism and women’s rights organisation) discusses some of the important topics related to radicalisation and extremism.

 Political and religious groups can provide a sense of family or support that children may feel is lacking in their lives.
 This desire for security could also be due to poverty, unemployment, social isolation or feelings of rejection by their own faith, family or social circle.

 In some cases the trigger may be an event, either global or personal, such as being a victim or witness to a race or religious hate crime.
 Young people may also join these groups as a result of peer pressure and the desire to ‘fit in’ with their social circle.